 They say if you can make it in New York, you can make it anywhere.
-That may indeed be true for restaurateurs in the Big Apple as the state has unique wage and hour obligations for covered employers, above and beyond those imposed by the federal Fair Labor Standards Act (FLSA).
+That may indeed be true for restaurateurs in the Big Apple as the state has unique wage and hour obligations; New York State Overtime Laws go above and beyond those imposed by the federal Fair Labor Standards Act (FLSA).
 Not clearing these extra labor compliance hurdles could lead to a class or collective action claim for unpaid wages.

 For starters, New York restaurant owners should be aware that while the federal wage is set at $7.25, New York raised it in December 2017 to between $10.40 and $13, depending on the size of your staff and location in the state.
 (See exact breakdown here.
 What’s more, the state’s minimum wage rates are scheduled to increase each year on 12/31 until they reach $15.00 per hour.